Omianju/refokus-clone/README.md

 # Refokus UI Clone
-## I know it's not responsive but later I'll make it responsive.
+## I know it's not responsive but later I'll make it responsive.👋👋
-👋👋